winitzki/scall/tutorial/programming_dhall.md

 But when we are studying general properties of Church encodings, it is better to use the form `∀(r : Type) → (F r → r) → r`.

 Historical note: The curried form of the Church encoding is known as the Boehm-Berarducci encoding.
-See the discussion by O. Kiselyov, [https://okmij.org/ftp/tagless-final/course/Boehm-Berarducci.html](https://okmij.org/ftp/tagless-final/course/Boehm-Berarducci.html) for more details.
+See [this discussion by O. Kiselyov](https://okmij.org/ftp/tagless-final/course/Boehm-Berarducci.html) for more details.

 ## Working with Church-encoded data